What is an ileostomy?

 - Congenital abnormalities

-What will my Ileostomy look and feel like?
+What will my ileostomy look and feel like?

-Your Ileostomy should protrude from your abdomen, like a spout, and this can vary depending on how it is formed by your surgeon.
+Your ileostomy should protrude from your abdomen, like a spout, and this can vary depending on how it is formed by your surgeon.
 It will be soft to touch, pinkish-red in colour and moist; rather like the inside of your mouth.

 There is no sensation in the stoma, so it is not painful.
 However, it has a rich blood supply and it is normal for it to bleed a little from time to time, especially when cleaning.